Polarized QED cascades: Results and Discussion

 These changes in the growth rates can be traced back to the collision operators for particle species $q$, summed over all polarization degrees, $\mathcal C_q \equiv \sum_{s} \mathcal C_q^s$.
 The operators $\mathcal C_q$ govern the quantum transitions for the distribution function of a particle species summed over all polarization states $f_q = \sum_s f_q^s$.
 We now isolate the polarization dependent terms in the collision operators $\mathcal C_q$ and pinpoint the differences to the \emph{unpolarized collision operators} $\mathcal C_0^\mathrm{unpol}$ used so far for the description of unpolarized QED cascades.

 The unpolarized collision operators $\mathcal C_q^\mathrm{unpol}$ contain only the polarization averaged rates of photon emission and pair production,

 and their momentum-integrated counterparts $W_q = \int_0^k \! \ud p \, w_q (k\to p)$.
-Until now, only the unpolarized collision operators $\mathcal C_q^\mathrm{unpol}$ have been used in simulations of QED cascades, see e.g.~Refs.~\cite{Nerush:PhysPlas2011,Elkina:PRSTAB2011,Neitz:PRL2013,Bulanov:PRA2013,Niel:PRE2017}, but they represent only a part of the full collision operators when the particle polarization is taken into account.
+Until now, only the unpolarized collision operators $\mathcal C_q^\mathrm{unpol}$ have been used in simulations of QED cascades {almost exclusively}, see e.g.~Refs.~\cite{Nerush:PhysPlas2011,Elkina:PRSTAB2011,Neitz:PRL2013,Bulanov:PRA2013,Niel:PRE2017}, {with the exception of Ref.~\cite{King:PRA2013} where the effect of photon polarization was included.} {However, they represent only a part of the full collision operators when all the particle polarization is taken into account.}

 The derivation of the full $\mathcal C_q$ from the expressions in Eqs.~\eqref{eq:collision-operator-e}--\eqref{eq:collision-operator-g} is lengthy, but straightforward, and the final result reads

 We see that the difference between the $\mathcal C_s$ and the unpolarized collision operators $\mathcal C_0^\mathrm{unpol}$ contain terms that couple the polarization imbalances of the lepton, $\Pi_{\pm 1} = f^\uparrow_{\pm1} - f^\downarrow_{\pm 1}$, and photon, $\Pi_0 = f^\parallel_{0} - f^\perp_{0}$, distribution functions to the rates' polarization disparities $v_q$.
 The latter are defined as the difference of the scattering rates between the initial particle polarizations, summed over all final state polarization